 |

-Includes comments relating to a timetable of further work required on
+Includes comments relating to a timetable of further work required on consideration of public health

-public health issues and planning procedures.
-However, it would appear
+issues and planning procedures.
+However, it would appear that no further work was actually

 | ||||